8 Croatian islands everyone should visit this summer

 People swimming in turquoise waters in the ocean, with a beach and trees in Hvar

-A beautiful summer day in Hvar
+A beautiful summer’s day in Hvar

-2. Best Croatian island for local wines: Korcula
+The best Croatian island for local wines:

 Korcula's Old Town on the coast with a sunny sky

-Korcula coast with a medieval town in the sunlight
+The Korcula coast bathed in sunlight

 Korcula is about as close as you can get to mainland Croatia.
 It’s the most settled island in the archipelago, which means more classic Croatian architecture to explore.
-Its capital, also named Korcula, is known as Little Dubrovnik for its terracotta roofs and photogenic location on the edge of a turquoise promontory.
+Its capital, also named Korcula, is known as ‘Little Dubrovnik’ for its terracotta roofs and photogenic location on the edge of a sea-swathed promontory.

 Bonus: Intrepid’s eight-day Explore Croatia trip gives you an authentic tour of the island, including visits to local farms and family vineyards.

-3. Best Croatian island for untouched greenery: Mljet
+The best Croatian island for untouched greenery:

 Four travellers cycling on bikes along the water's edge

-Cyclers riding along Mljet’s coast
+Cyclists riding along Mljet’s coast

-Where Korcula is settled, Mljet is wild, untamed and probably the greenest isle on the Dalmatian Coast.
+Where Korcula is settled, Mljet is wild, untamed and probably the greenest isle on the Dalmatian coast.
 No wonder Odysseus spent seven years here (as heard on the local rumour mill).
-A few isolated villages cling to the coast, and there are a couple of vineyards a bit further inland, but a lot of the island is taken up by the Mljet National Park – perfect for walking, hiking and cycling.
+A few isolated villages cling to the coast and there are a couple of vineyards a bit further inland, but a lot of the island is taken up by the Mljet National Park – perfect for walking, hiking and cycling.

 Bright blue and green water on rocky coastal shore with boat in distance